Stochastic resetting prevails over sharp restart for broad target distributions

-So far we have shown that Eqs. \eqref{PT}, \eqref{PT_f} are extremal but it remains to confirm that $\psi(\tau)$ minimizes Eq. \eqref{Tav} and hence is optimal.
+Our derivation shows that Eqs.~(\ref{PT}, \ref{PT_f}) are extremal { for a diffusive search but it remains to confirm that $\psi(\tau)$ minimizes Eq.~\eqref{Tav} and hence is optimal.
 To do so, we now consider a couple of specific cases numerically.
-First, to confirm our claim that the target distribution given in Eq. \eqref{PTp} is conjugate to the case of free diffusion under Poissonian resetting, we consider a general waiting time distribution where $\mathcal{N}_1 = \alpha/[\tau\Gamma(1/\alpha)]$ is the normalization constant.
+First, to confirm our claim that the target distribution given in Eq. \eqref{PTp} is that for which Poissonian resetting is optimal, we consider a general waiting time distribution where $\mathcal{N}_1 = \alpha/[\tau\Gamma(1/\alpha)]$ is the normalization constant.
 Therefore, $\psi_1(t)$ reduces to Poissonian resetting with rate $r=\tau^{-1}$ when $\alpha \to 1$.
-We use Eq. \eqref{Tav} to numerically compute the MFPT averaged over $P_T^*(R)$ [taken from Eq. \eqref{PTp}] with $\psi_1(t)$ for different values of $\alpha$.
-We discover that $\overline{\langle T_r \rangle}$ is always minimal for $\alpha=1$ [see Fig.~\ref{fig:schem}(b)], thus confirming that Poissonian resetting minimizes the MFPT computed with Eq. \eqref{PTp}, within the class of waiting time distributions given by Eq. \eqref{psi1}.
+We use Eq.~\eqref{Tav} to numerically compute the MFPT averaged over $P_T^*(R)$ [taken from Eq. \eqref{PTp}] with $\psi_1(t)$ for different values of $\alpha$.
+We discover that $\overline{\langle T_r \rangle}$ is always minimal for $\alpha=1$ [see Fig.~\ref{fig:schem}(b)], thus confirming that Poissonian resetting {\it minimizes} the MFPT computed with Eq. \eqref{PTp}, within the class of waiting time distributions given by Eq. \eqref{psi1}.

 Next, we consider the case of sharp restart.
 Taking a general Gaussian waiting time distribution where $ \mathcal{N}_2 = \sqrt{2/\pi} ({\sigma[1+\erf({\frac{\tau}{\sqrt{2}\sigma}})]})^{-1}$, we see that it reduces to sharp resetting with period $\tau$ as the standard deviation $\sigma \to 0$.
-Calculating $\overline{\langle T_r \rangle}$ numerically with $P_T^*(R)$ [taken from Eq. \eqref{PTs}] and $\psi_2(t)$ as a function of $\sigma$ for different values of $\tau$, we observe that for each $\tau$, $\overline{\langle T_r \rangle}$ is minimum when $\sigma\to 0$ [see Fig.~\ref{fig:schem}(c)].
-In other words, the MFPT averaged over the target distribution is minimized for the class of waiting time distributions given by Eq. \eqref{psi2} when $\psi_{2}(t)$ reduces to $\psi(t)=\delta(t-\tau)$.
+Calculating $\overline{\langle T_r \rangle}$ numerically with $P_T^*(R)$ [taken from Eq.~\eqref{PTs}] and $\psi_2(t)$ as a function of $\sigma$ for different values of $\tau$, we observe that for each $\tau$, $\overline{\langle T_r \rangle}$ is minimum when $\sigma\to 0$ [see Fig.~\ref{fig:schem}(c)].
+In other words, the MFPT averaged over the target distribution is minimized for the class of waiting time distributions given by Eq.~\eqref{psi2} when $\psi_{2}(t)$ reduces to $\psi(t)=\delta(t-\tau)$.
 These two specific cases thus suggest that for a well-behaved waiting time distribution $\psi(t)$, there exists an optimal target distribution that {\it minimizes} $\overline{\langle T_r \rangle}$.